OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - `database::Db` is asynchronous and wraps SeaORM over the same SQLx pool used for migrations/checked queries;
 - test databases remain isolated and reliable without `block_on`;
 - application entities are module-qualified SeaORM entities with no aliases or model prelude;
-- `train_schedule::Entity` exists and interval behavior is covered by round-trip tests;
+- local concrete JSONB payloads use `FromJsonQueryResult`/`JsonBinary` directly, while foreign payloads use only the private transparent `ForeignJson<T>` wrapper modeled on that derive's expansion;
+- PostgreSQL arrays use direct `Vec<T>` fields and round-trip every production element type;
+- `train_schedule::Entity` supports interval select, insert, update, `RETURNING`, and filters through native `PgInterval` reads and the field-level interval cast, including out-of-range behavior;
+- eligible geometry-valued CRUD entities use the local GEOS/EWKB field boundary with kind, coordinate, and SRID preservation for every production subtype;
-- geometry-layer tables remain explicit raw-query boundaries;
+- specialized PostGIS computations and geometry-heavy infrastructure tables remain explicit raw-query boundaries;
 - eligible static SQL is compile-checked by SQLx with checked-in offline metadata;
 - each checked query's offline metadata is owned by the same revision as the query;
 - dynamic SQL is allowlisted/bound/tested;